Ting3l/Powershell-DrinkReminder/README.md

     crit.mp3 - After ignoring the reminder a few times it will play the "critical" sound.

     icon.ico OR icon.exe - The icon for showing in the taskbar.
+- Right-click DrinkReminder.ps1 and run it with powershell.
+This will create the config file and a batch-file to start the program easily.

 - Click on DrinkReminder.cmd to start

 OR